lilianweng/lil-log/_posts/2019-01-31-generalized-language-models.md

 *Fig. 7.
 Training objects in slightly modified GPT transformer models for downstream tasks.
 (Image source: [original paper](https://s3-us-west-2.amazonaws.com/openai-assets/research-covers/language-unsupervised/language_understanding_paper.pdf))*

 **Summary**: It is super neat and encouraging to see that such a general framework is able to beat SOTA on most language tasks at that time (June 2018).At the first stage, generative pre-training of a language model can absorb as much free text as possible.
-Then at the second stage, the model is fine-tuned on specific tasks with a small labelled dataset and a minimal set of new parameters to learn.
+Then at the second stage, the model is fine-tuned on specific tasks with a small labeled dataset and a minimal set of new parameters to learn.

 One limitation of GPT is its uni-directional nature - the model is only trained to predict the future left-to-right context.